asacolips/foundryvtt-docker/app/README.md

-Extra the contents of the Foundry VTT alpha here.
+Extract the contents of the Foundry VTT beta here.